CBSE Class 11 Subject List 2026 - Stream-Wise Subjects & Criteria

 • Mathematics is usually compulsory for students who want to take Physics and Economics.

-After the CBSE class 10 result, students can choose any course after class 10.
-They must opt for the subjects in class 11 which they want to continue in CBSE class 12 and further.
+After the CBSE Class 10 result declaration, students can choose any course after Class 10.
+They must opt for the subjects in class 11 that they want to continue in CBSE class 12 and further.
 Below is the list of CBSE class 11 subjects the board offers.

 11th Class Science Subject List Offered by CBSE

-Below, we have provided a list of Class 11 Science stream subjects that are offered by the CBSE board along with its code.
+Below, we have provided a list of Class 11 Science stream subjects that are offered by the CBSE board, along with their codes.

 S. No.